Federal Europe: Early 20th century

 During the World War II victories of Nazi Germany in 1940, Wilhelm II stated that "the hand of God is creating a new world & working miracles. ...
 We are becoming the United States of Europe under German leadership, a united European Continent".

-In 1941, the Italian anti-fascists Altiero Spinelli and Ernesto Rossi finished writing the Ventotene Manifesto, encouraging a federation of European states.
+In 1941, the Italian anti-fascists Altiero Spinelli and Ernesto Rossi wrote the Ventotene Manifesto, encouraging a federation of European states.
+It argued that, if the fight against the fascist powers were successful, it would be in vain if it merely led to the re-establishment of the old European system of sovereign nation-states in shifting alliances.
+This would inevitably lead to war again.
+The document called for the establishment of a European federation by the democratic powers after the war.
+It was widely circulated through the Italian Resistance, and then in other anti-fascist resistance movements.
+Resistance leaders from several countries met clandestinely in Geneva in 1944, a meeting attended by Spinelli.
+Back in Italy, Spinelli, along with others, founded the European Federalist Movement (MFE), which later spread to other European countries as the Union of European Federalists (UEF).

 The European Confederation (Europäischer Staatenbund) was a proposed political institution of European unity, which was to be part of a wider restructuring (Neuordnung).
-Proposed by German Foreign Minister Joachim von Ribbentrop in March 1943, the concept was rejected by Führer Adolf Hitler.
+Proposed by German Foreign Minister Joachim von Ribbentrop in March 1943, the concept was rejected by Adolf Hitler.
 Also in 1943 the Italian Fascists proposed the creation of a 'European Community' free of British 'intrigues' at their Congress of Verona in their newly declared Salo Republic (Mussolini having been rescued from captivity).